ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Relying Party:

 : An entity that depends on the validity of information about another entity, typically for purposes of authorization.
-Compare /relying party/ in{{RFC4949}}
+Compare /relying party/ in {{RFC4949}}

 Relying Party Owner: